 Injuries and Liability Issues

 Amputations that are caused by defective equipment are often catastrophic injuries, which means that they result in lifelong disabilities and disfigurement.
-In addition to the physical loss and pain caused by an amputation, victims also suffer serious emotional and psychological issues as a result of amputations.
+In addition to the physical loss and pain caused by an amputation, victims also suffer serious emotional and psychological issues due to amputations.

-If you or a loved one has suffered an amputation as the result of a dangerous or defective product, you may be able to file a product liability lawsuit against the manufacturer, distributor, retailer or other responsible entity seeking compensation for injuries, damages and losses.
+Suppose you or a loved one has suffered an amputation due to a dangerous or defective product.
+In that case, you may be able to file a product liability lawsuit against the manufacturer, distributor, retailer or other responsible entity seeking compensation for injuries, damages and losses.
 An experienced product defect lawyer will be able to advise victims and their families regarding their legal rights and options.